MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 alt text Network considerations

-For the bank fraud solution, security guidance that's specific to each of the solution components is included in following table.
-For a good starting point, review the [Azure Security Benchmark](/security/benchmark/azure/introduction), which includes security baselines for each of the individual Azure services.
+Security guidance that's specific to each solution component in the bank solution is included in the following table.
+For a good starting point, review [Azure Security Benchmark](/security/benchmark/azure/introduction), which includes security baselines for each of the individual Azure services.
 The security baseline recommendations can help you select the security configuration settings for each service.

 |  |Event Hubs clusters  |Key Vault  |Azure Data Lake Storage Gen2  |Azure Synapse Analytics workspace: Spark pools |Azure SQL|Azure Functions|